-The GSS have been in Madagascar since 1978 and subsequently established their mission in the country.
-They are present in 6 communities: Manao No Zina (Sandrandahy), Tanambao (Morondava), Itaosy (noviciate and community – Antananarivo), Amparibé (Antananarivo), Antsirabe (prenoviciate).
-In Morondava the GSS are present since 2008, and their work aims to support vulnerable women, girls and children living in conditions of marginalization and distress.
-They run a shelter for young girls (6 y.o. till 18 y.o.), a primary school for vulnerable children located in Tanambao, one of the poorest districts in Morondava, and a vocational training centre for women and girls to gain skills like tailoring, sewing, catering etc., in order to become financially self-sustainable.
+Since 2008 in Morondava the Good Shepherd programs have been supporting vulnerable women, girls and children living in conditions of marginalization and distress.
+The mission includes a shelter for young girls (6 years -18 years), a primary school for children located in Tanambao, one of the poorest districts in Morondava, and a vocational training centre for women and girls to gain skills like tailoring, sewing, catering etc., in order to become financially self-sustainable.

-This project aims to ensure, in 2020, a safe living space, health and psychological assistance as well as school attendance for the 12 girls living in the shelter.
+The Good Shepherd shelter aims to ensure a safe living space, health and psychological assistance as well as school attendance for the 12 girls living in the shelter.
 Through this assistance, the project will ensure to protect, rehabilitate and reintegrate young vulnerable girls at risk or victims of violence and/or sexual abuses, while shaping a more just society free from social stigmas and negligence of gender-based violence.
 The girls will be accompanied by experts in psychosocial support to overcome their traumas and will benefit from education/professional trainings to make them able to slowly become financially independent.